slaubi/the-fast-track/5.4/en/6-controller.rst

 The main responsibility of a controller is to return an HTTP ``Response`` for the request.

-As the end of the chapter will about code that we will revert, let's commit our changes now:
+As the rest of the chapter is about code that we won't keep, let's commit our changes now:

 .. code-block:: terminal
     :class: ignore